by DREW MCWATTERS, DVM

 The age to spay or neuter can vary depending on the individual dog and dog’s health.
 In general, for small breed dogs (less than 50 pounds) we recommend spaying around 6 months.
 In large breed dogs (greater than 50 pounds) we recommend waiting until after skeletal maturity but before the second heat cycle (usually 12-15 months) in spaying female dogs or any time after skeletal maturity in male dogs.
 Some clients still choose to spay or neuter early for a variety of reasons.
 We are happy to comply with those requests.
 As with all medical decisions about your dog, we want to make sure you have as much information as possible before making the decision to spay or neuter.

-Please talk to your Madison Street Animal Hospital veterinarian about what is best for your puppy when it comes to spaying and neutering!
+Please talk to your Madison Street Animal Hospital veterinarian about what is best for your kitten when it comes to spaying and neutering!